-Money judgments are awards issued by a judge for a certain sum of money.
+The most common type of judgment is a money judgment.
+These are judgments ordering one party to pay another.
 If you win a judgment, it is valid for ten years in North Carolina.
 Before the end of that ten-year period, however, you may ask the court to extend the judgment.

 How Do Money Judgments Work?